-The Partnership supports extending passenger service connecting Chicago, Quad Cities, Iowa City, Des Moines, Council Bluffs and Omaha, studying the extension of passenger rail service from Minneapolis/St. Paul to Des Moines to Kansas City, and continued enhanced federal investment in passenger rail funding.
+The Partnership supports extending passenger service connecting Chicago, the Quad Cities, Iowa City, Des Moines, Council Bluffs and Omaha, studying the extension of passenger rail service from Minneapolis-St. Paul to Des Moines to Kansas City, and continued enhanced federal investment in passenger rail funding.

+The Partnership supports the continuation of the FAST Lane grants for infrastructure projects, included the grant submitted for the Des Moines Transload Facility.
 Additionally, The Partnership supports the enactment of an infrastructure investment tax credit for, and opposes the re-regulation of, the freight rail industry.